Smog over Britain: Air pollution will get worse' as more drivers choose diesel powered cars

 Professor Frank Kelly, a Government adviser, urged other schools in affected areas to do the same.
 "As a general response this is a good approach as children tend to run around outside and therefore breathe deeper," he said.

 Dr Keith Prowse, the honorary medical adviser to the British Lung Foundation, warned those who suffer from asthma to stay indoors and said going running would be "sheer stupidity" while pollution levels remained high.
-He added that the effects of the Saharan dust storm, which exacerbated the pollution, are likely to persist for days.
-You might obtain paper writing service the following on our site.
+He added that the effects of the Saharan dust storm, which exacerbated the pollution, are likely to persist for days. custom writing

 Mr Baker, deputy manager of MRC-PHE Centre for Environment and Health, warned that the growing popularity of diesel cars will push air pollution levels even higher.
 To make matters worse, diesel fumes have been found to have a role in causing cancer.